tlack/atree/README.md

 An Apter tree is implemented as two same-sized arrays.

 One is a vector (array) of data (we'll call it `d`).
-These correspond to the things that each node contains.
+These correspond to the values, or things that each node contains.

 The other is a vector of parent indices (`p`).
 The index of an item in the `d` vector is used as its key, which we will call `c` in the examples below.